 \Documents and Settings\[Username]\Local Settings\Application Data\Mozilla

-This will ensure that all remaining custom data relating to your profile, any cached files, any files relating to installed extensions and themes for Firefox, will all be removed from your system.
+This will ensure that all remaining custom data relating to your profile, any cached files, any files relating to installed add-ons for Firefox, will all be removed from your system.

-6. Find and remove all of the major Firefox/Mozilla-related entries in the Windows Registry.
-Using the Windows Registry Editor (Start>Run>Regedit), delete any of the following keys if they exist - that is, right click on their name in the left pane of Registry Editor and select Delete:
+5. Find and remove all of the major Firefox/Mozilla-related entries in the Windows Registry.
+Using the Windows Registry Editor (Start>Run>Regedit), delete any of the following keys if they exist.
+That is, right click on their name in the left pane of Registry Editor and select Delete:

-Note: If you also have Mozilla Thunderbird or any other Mozilla products installed, make sure to only delete entries/folders which specifically relate directly to Firefox by name.
+Note: For Steps 4 and 5 above, if you also have any other Mozilla products installed, such as Mozilla Thunderbird, then make sure to only delete entries/folders which specifically relate directly to Firefox by name.
 If you're not confident with using the Registry Editor, see the Windows Registry chapter of the TweakGuides Tweaking Companion for more detailed instructions.

 The steps above will remove all the major Firefox-related settings and traces on your system.
-In the majority of cases you should only have to undertake Steps 1 - 3 of the above list.
-However again I must stress that if you are updating to to the latest major version of Firefox from a pre-4.0 build of Firefox, or are having strange problems with Firefox and nothing else in this guide works to resolve it, or if you simply want to remove all traces of Firefox from your system, then I strongly suggest you follow all the steps above.
-On the other hand keep in mind that you do not need to uninstall Firefox when updating for incremental versions of Firefox which don't contain major changes; just use the built-in updater to install the latest version.
+In the majority of cases you should only have to undertake Steps 1 - 2 of the above list.
+However, I must stress that if you are updating to the latest version of Firefox from a relatively old version, or are having strange problems with Firefox and nothing works to resolve it, or if you simply want to remove all traces of Firefox from your system, then I strongly suggest you follow all of the steps above.
+Of course you do not need to follow any of the steps above if you are simply updating for incremental versions of Firefox which don't contain major changes; just use the built-in updater to install the latest version over your existing one.